KISJMedicalClub/medicine_neuroscience/README.md

 A student-led medical research magazine created by members of the Korea International School Jeju (KISJ) Medical Club.

-The complete magazine can be viewed or downloaded as a PDF file.📄 [Medicine_Neuroscience.pdf](Medicine_Neuroscience.pdf)
+The complete magazine can be viewed or downloaded as a PDF file: 📄 [Medicine_Neuroscience.pdf](Medicine_Neuroscience.pdf)

 ## Overview